CubiCasa/cubicasa-ios-sdk-example-project/README.md

 ## Device Orientation

 Starting from version 2.6, the CubiCasa SDK uses the landscape-right orientation (instead of locking the orientation to portrait).
 This means that your app needs to support (at least) landscape-right orientation.

+### Auto-rotation on iPad OS
+From iPad OS 15.2, iPhone apps running on iPad devices are auto-rotated to landscape mode if the app requires it, without the iPad device being physically in landscape mode.
+This can lead to problems when starting/ending a scan using the CubiCasa SDK.
+Auto-rotation cannot not be disabled.
+The best way to deal with this, [as suggested by Apple](https://discussions.apple.com/thread/253164656), is to make your app support iPad (not just iPhone) because iPad OS 15.2 will respect the required orientation of iPad apps.
+See the example project for details.

 ## CubiCapture Features